Devil in Christianity: Images

-The earliest representation of the devil might be a mosaic in Basilica of Sant'Apollinare Nuovo in Ravenna from the 6th century, in the form of a blue angel.
-Blue and violet were common colors for the devil in the early Middle Ages, reflecting his body composed of the air below the heavens, considered to consist of thicker material than the ethereal fire of heavens the good angels are made from and thus colored red.
-The devil's first appearance as black rather than blue was in the 9th century.
-Only later did the devil became associated with the color red to reflect blood or the fires of hell.
+The earliest representation of the Devil might be a mosaic in Basilica of Sant'Apollinare Nuovo in Ravenna from the 6th century, in the form of a blue angel.
+Blue and violet were common colors for the Devil in the early Middle Ages, reflecting his body composed of the air below the heavens, considered to consist of thicker material than the ethereal fire of heavens the good angels are made from and thus colored red.
+The Devil's first appearance as black rather than blue was in the 9th century.
+Only later did the Devil became associated with the color red to reflect blood or the fires of hell.

-Before the 11th century, the devil was often shown in art as either a human or a black imp.
-The humanoid devil often wore white robes and feathered bird-like wings or appeared as an old man in a tunic.
+Before the 11th century, the Devil was often shown in art as either a human or a black imp.
+The humanoid Devil often wore white robes and feathered bird-like wings or appeared as an old man in a tunic.
 The imps were depicted as tiny misshapen creatures.
 When humanoid features were combined with monstrous ones during the 11th century, the imp's monstrosity gradually developed into the grotesque.
 Horns became a common motif starting in the 11th century.
-The devil was often depicted as naked wearing only loincloths, symbolizing sexuality and wildness.
+The Devil was often depicted as naked wearing only loincloths, symbolizing sexuality and wildness.

-Particularly in the medieval period, the devil was often shown as having horns and a goat's hindquarters and with a tail.
+Particularly in the medieval period, the Devil was often shown as having horns and a goat's hindquarters and with a tail.
 He was also depicted as carrying a pitchfork, the implement used in Hell to torment the damned, which derives in part from the trident of Poseidon.
 Goat-like images resemble the Ancient Greek Deity Pan.
-Pan in particular looks very much like the European devil in the late Middle Ages.
+Pan in particular looks very much like the European Devil in the late Middle Ages.
 It is unknown if these features are directly taken from Pan or whether Christians coincidentally devised an image similar to Pan.
-Depiction of the devil as a satyr-like creature is attested since the 11th century.
+Depiction of the Devil as a satyr-like creature is attested since the 11th century.

-Poets such as Geoffrey Chaucer associated the color green with the Devil, although in modern times the color is red.